Courchevel - Ski, Snowboard & Summer Holidays

 One of the things we often tell people is not to choose your accommodation based solely on altitude.
 Think about the type of holiday you want.
 Do you enjoy lively evenings, doorstep skiing and plenty of restaurants?
 Or would you rather stay somewhere quieter, with a more traditional village atmosphere?
 There isn't a right answer, just the one that's right for you.

 One of the advantages of booking through Chalets Direct is that you're often speaking directly with chalet owners and local operators who know Courchevel exceptionally well.
 They can explain the differences between the villages, recommend the area that best suits your group and answer practical questions before you book.
 That local knowledge can be invaluable, especially if it's your first visit.
+Whichever village you choose, you'll have access to some of the finest skiing in the Alps.
+Courchevel's different villages each have their own personality, which is one of the reasons so many people return year after year.

 Is Couchevel good for beginner skiers?